wakkihaya/neurotechjp/src/md/en/blog/10-major-types-of-neurotech.md

 ---
 title: "10 major types of Neurotech ~ First half ~"

-subtitle: "In this article, we will introduce the first five of the ten categories of modern Neurotech technologies."

 description: "In this article, we will introduce the first five of the ten categories of modern Neurotech technologies."
 datePublished: "2021/7/8"
 category: "Column"
 bannerPhoto: "/img/10-major-types-of-neurotech/ogp.jpg"